22 May 1772

 - Roy’s greatest contribution to the modern Hindu religion is the revival of the ancient scriptures and the Vedanta philosophy.
 He also translated early Hindu scriptures into English.

-- Roy was employed with the East Indian Company from 1803 to 1815.
+- Roy was employed with the East India Company from 1803 to 1815.
 English missionary William Carey was his friend.
 He acquainted himself with the Bible and other Christian texts.

 - He also worked as a Pundit in the courts as an interpreter of Hindu law.
 He also served as a moneylender to Englishmen in Bengal.